dtbell91/la-gitlab/README.md

 1. Disable new account registrations (if you aren't yet ready for public registrations)
 2. Change the root user's email address to something you control/want it to be
+3. Configure networking to use the proxy host as the network gateway (to ensure source IPs are maintained rather than NAT'd)

 ## Steps to restore from a backup